p0l1t1c1an/gitstatus-rs/README.md

 #### Adding to Powerlevel10k

 First, you need to make prompt_gitstatus function in your .p10k.zsh.
-For example, this is mine:
+Example:
 ```
   function prompt_gitstatus() {
     out=$(path_to_cargo_home/bin/gitstatus)